-- The church father Tertullian, was aged around twenty at the time the incident at Lyon allegedly happened.
-As we’ll see, although he was actually alive at the time, he also makes no mention of any persecution at Lyon, and actually says quite emphatically that Marcus Aurelius was a “protector” of Christians.
+- The church father Tertullian, was aged around twenty at the time the incident at Lyon supposedly happened.
+As we’ll see, although he was actually alive at the time, he also makes no mention of the persecution at Lyon, and actually says quite emphatically that Marcus Aurelius was a “protector” of Christians.

-- The letter quoted by Eusebius begins by blaming the actions of the mob on “the adversary” or “Evil One”, by which the author clearly meant Satan.
-It goes on to describe how Christian martyrs survived inconceivable torture and extensive wounds, and yet were miraculously healed and restored to health when stretched on the rack.
-It also appears to claim martyrs were being miraculously raised from the dead.
-This adds a supernatural element to the account, which many modern readers may find indicative of fabrication or embellishment.
+- The letter quoted by Eusebius begins by blaming the actions of the mob on “the adversary” or “Evil One”, by which the authors clearly meant Satan.
+It goes on to describe how Christian martyrs survived inconceivable torture and extensive wounds, were miraculously healed and restored to health when stretched on the rack, and even raised from the dead.
+This adds a supernatural or implausible element to the account, which many modern readers may find indicative of fabrication or embellishment.

 - The letter actually concludes by blaming the mob and city of Lyon authorities – it does not attribute personal responsibility to Marcus Aurelius or to the Roman Senate.
 When this event allegedly happened, incidentally, Marcus was busy on campaign in the northern frontier, roughly three weeks’ march away from Lyon.

 - We have the surviving text of an Imperial edict from Marcus that provides evidence he actually tried to prevent the persecution of Christians by provincial authorities (see below).